Quick Answer

 Final Verdict

 While both a high-quality backpack and trekking poles are essential hiking gear, your choice depends on your hiking style.
 For those who prioritize carrying capacity and organization, the Osprey Talon 22 is a worthy companion.
-If stability and support are your main concerns, the Cascade Mountain Tech Poles are a reliable and economical choice.
+If stability and support are your main concerns, the .
 In the end, the decision between hiking backpacks vs trekking poles comes down to personal preference and hiking needs.

 Frequently Asked Questions